-Our top tips to help your dog behave normally
+How to help your dog behave well

-- Be observant.
-If your dog's behaviour changes or they show regular signs of stress or fear (such as excessive panting, licking lips, hiding, cowering or aggression), they could be distressed, bored, ill or injured.
+Finally, pay close attention to your dog.
+If their behaviour changes or they show regular signs of stress or fear (such as excessive panting, licking lips, hiding, cowering or aggression), they could be distressed, bored, ill or injured.
 If you notice a change, ask your vet for advice.
 They may then refer you to an animal behaviourist.